ryancrosby/fruitstrap/README.md

 ## Requirements

-* Mac OS X. Tested on Snow Leopard only.
+* Mac OS X. Tested on Lion and Snow Leopard only.
 * You need to have a valid iPhone development certificate installed.
 * Xcode must be installed, along with the SDK for your iOS version.